amirmmi/ACUMEN-Agentic-Sytem-ID/README.md

 # ACUMEN: Active Cross-Entropy Method with Uncertainty-driven Neural ODEs

 ## Project Overview
-This repository contains the implementation of **ACUMEN** (Active Cross-Entropy Method with Uncertainty-driven Neural ODEs), a data-efficient framework for system identification in healthcare.
-The primary goal of the project is to develop an active learning system that couples Neural Ordinary Differential Equations (Neural ODEs) with uncertainty-driven planning via the Cross-Entropy Method Model Predictive Control (CEM-MPC) to actively seek informative experiments.
-This enables efficient modeling of continuous-time physiological dynamics in data-limited settings, such as neuromodulation, while minimizing patient burden and ensuring safety.
+This repository contains the implementation of **ACUMEN** (Active Cross-Entropy Method with Uncertainty-driven Neural ODEs), a data-efficient framework for system identification in healthcare applications.
+ACUMEN addresses the challenge of learning accurate physiological models from limited and noisy time-series data by combining Neural Ordinary Differential Equations (Neural ODEs) with uncertainty-driven active exploration via Cross-Entropy Method Model Predictive Control (CEM-MPC).

+The framework iteratively alternates between uncertainty-guided exploration and model retraining, progressively directing data collection toward underrepresented regions of the state space while avoiding redundant sampling.
+This approach is particularly valuable in healthcare settings where data collection is expensive, ethically constrained, or poses patient burden.

 **Key features include:**
-- Training an ensemble of Neural ODEs to model physiological dynamics.
+- **Neural ODE Ensemble**: Training an ensemble of Neural ODEs to model continuous-time physiological dynamics with epistemic uncertainty quantification
-- Quantifying epistemic uncertainty through ensemble disagreement.
-- Using CEM-MPC to select actions that maximize uncertainty, with additions like optimistic state progression, novelty terms, and adaptive scaling for balanced exploration.
+- **Uncertainty-Driven Exploration**: Using CEM-MPC to select actions that maximize epistemic uncertainty, with optimistic state progression and adaptive scaling
+- **Statistical Validation**: Comprehensive bootstrap analysis and statistical testing demonstrating robust improvements
-- Evaluation in the Reinforcement Learning for Deep Brain Stimulation (RL-DBS) environment, demonstrating up to 24.2% improvement in mean squared prediction error over passive data collection.
+- **Healthcare Applications**: Evaluation in the Reinforcement Learning for Deep Brain Stimulation (RL-DBS) environment, demonstrating up to 24.2% improvement in mean squared prediction error over passive data collection
-- Full training, evaluation, and visualization workflow provided in multiple Jupyter notebooks, with the main implementation in `NeuralODE_CEM_MPC_Method.ipynb`.
+- **Reproducible Implementation**: Full training, evaluation, and visualization workflow provided in multiple Jupyter notebooks, with the main implementation in `NeuralODE_CEM_MPC_Method.ipynb`

+**Research Impact:**
+- Achieves statistically significant improvements (p = 0.017) with 15.7% ± 8.8% average MSE reduction
+- Demonstrates consistent superiority across all tested sample sizes (Wilcoxon signed-rank test: p = 0.031)
+- Provides both improved accuracy and better uncertainty calibration for healthcare applications

 This work was developed as part of a research project inspired by Google Summer of Code (GSoC) guidelines, focusing on advancing uncertainty-aware active learning for time-series data in healthcare.